Quick guide to snakeheads

 Also known as the Orange-spotted snakehead, the Golden cobra reaches about 40cm/16”.
 This is a relatively aggressive fish that’s best kept alone.

-Reds are also among the most aggressive snakeheads and will attack many tank mates, including conspecifics, even if they are larger or if the snakehead is not hungry.
+Red snakeheads are also among the most aggressive snakeheads.
+They will attack any tank mates, even if they are larger or the snakehead is not hungry.
 They also have the largest teeth of all snakeheads and will use them on humans.

 Although juveniles have an attractive colour pattern of a bright orange stripe running the length of the body, this rapidly fades with age and adults are a duller blue.